cardano-scaling/hydra/docs/docs/getting-started/quickstart.md

                            (default: "node.socket")
   --cardano-signing-key FILE
                            Cardano signing key of our hydra-node.
-This will be used to 'fuel' and sign Hydra protocol transactions, as well as commit UTxOs from. (default: "cardano.sk") --cardano-verification-key FILE
+This will be used to authorize Hydra protocol transactions for heads the node takes part in and any funds owned by this key will be used as 'fuel'.
+                           (default: "cardano.sk")
+  --cardano-verification-key FILE
                            Cardano verification key of another party in the Head.
 Can be provided multiple times, once for each